jparri1/f5-azure-terraform/README.md

 ## Introduction

-This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in Microsoft Azure.
+This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) or (Active/Active)in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
-This is the standard cloud design where the BIG-IP VE instance is running with a dual interface, where both management and data plane traffic is processed on each one.
+This is the standard cloud design where the BIG-IP VE instance is running with a dual interface, where both management and data plane traffic is processed on each one on separate NICs.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.